hamo225/react-tasks/README.md

-#### Building a React based Task app - users can create or delete tasks.
+# A React based Task app - users can create or delete tasks.
 They can add and remove reminders for each.

 ### Run `npm install` to install dependencies in package.json file